How should we proxy for race/ethnicity? Comparing Bayesian improved surname geocoding to machine learning methods: Abstract

 \section{Abstract}

 Bayesian Improved Surname Geocoding (BISG) is the most popular method for proxying race/ethnicity in voter registration files that do not contain it.
 This paper benchmarks BISG against a range of previously untested machine learning alternatives, using voter files with self-reported race/ethnicity from California, Florida, North Carolina, and Georgia.
 This analysis yields three key findings.
-First, when given the exact same inputs, BISG and machine learning perform similarly for estimating aggregate racial/ethnic composition.
-Second, machine learning outperforms BISG at individual classification of race/ethnicity.
+First, machine learning consistently outperforms BISG at individual classification of race/ethnicity.
+Second, BISG and machine learning methods exhibit divergent biases for estimating regional racial composition.
 Third, the performance of all methods varies substantially across states.
 These results suggest that pre-trained machine learning models are preferable to BISG for individual classification.
-Furthermore, mixed results at the precinct level and across states underscore the need for researchers to empirically validate their chosen race/ethnicity proxy in their populations of interest.
+Furthermore, mixed results across states underscore the need for researchers to empirically validate their chosen race/ethnicity proxy in their populations of interest.

 \keywords{Imputation Methods \and Machine Learning \and Computational social science \and Bayesian imputation}